Andretalyss/GitLab-Runners-AWS-EC2/README.md

    <h3> Disadvantages </h3>

    > - Requested instances take an average of 1 minute to be created.

-   <h3> Prerequisites </h3>

-   >   1. A container of gitlab up and running.
-   >    2. A container of gitlab runner up and running or gitlab runner installed in your machine.

    <h3>  Registering runner </h3>